Vietnam.vn - Nền tảng quảng bá Việt Nam

 Addressing behaviors such as phone use or physical activity may help improve or support the effectiveness of later school start times.

-"In Denmark, many schools have implemented initiatives without a scientific evaluation of the methodology, which only address sleep duration.
+"In Denmark, many schools have implemented initiatives without a scientific evaluation of the methodology, which only refer to sleep duration.
 However, that is only half the story, because we mainly look at sleep duration and not sleep quality, while both impact cognitive abilities, social abilities and the like," said expert C. Wimmelmann.

 LAM DIEN